astayuno7/00parkinglot/README.md

 # Parking Lot
-A parking allocation system that can pre-assign a slot for every vehicle coming into the complex
+A parking allocation system that can pre-assign slot for every vehicle coming into the complex

 <img src="https://i.imgur.com/dEqS88m.png" width="100%"/>